TuwaIO/web3-transactions-tracking/apps/docs/src/content/apiReference/transactions-tracking-ui/src/type-aliases/TxInfoBlockCustomization.md

 > `optional` **transactionKey**: [`ToastTransactionKeyProps`](../interfaces/ToastTransactionKeyProps.md)\<`TR`, `T`\>\[`"renderHashLink"`\]

 A render prop to customize the rendering of the transaction keys/hashes.
-This is passed down to the underlying `ToastTransactionKey` component.
+This is passed down to the underlying `TransactionKey` component.